Iran International moves shows to Washington, citing threats

 Iran International tied its decision to London police days earlier announcing the arrest and charging of Austrian national Magomed-Husejn Dovtaev, 30, with allegedly “collecting information of a kind likely to be useful to a person committing or preparing an act of terrorism.”

 Police say they arrested Dovtaev a week ago at London’s Chiswick Business Park, home to the offices of Volant Media UK Ltd., the owner of Iran International.
-However, police did not directly tie Dovtaev to a threat against the channel.
-Police reportedly placed armed officers around the channel in November over threats against it.
+Police had placed armed officers around the channel in November over threats against it.

 It wasn’t immediately clear if Dovtaev had a lawyer.